matteyeux/dotfiles/README.md

 ### Setup current DE

-Run : `sudo apt install fonts-font-awesome numlockx thunar compton rofi feh i3 polybar`
+Run : `sudo apt install fonts-font-awesome numlockx thunar compton rofi feh i3 polybar policykit-desktop-privileges policykit-1-gnome`

 You can install a different theme, such as the parrot one (available as a deb file in this repo), mais sure to install `lxappearance`.